TeachBooks/systems-engineering-design/book/chapters/chapter_3_1.md

 **Deterministic models** are those for which the value of their variables is known with certainty.
 In a previous example, the manager knew profit margins and constraint values with certainty.
 This makes the linear programming model a deterministic optimization model.

 **Stochastic** or probabilistic models have values that are not known with certainty.
 For example, a manufacturer that is having trouble deciding whether to build a large or small facility knows that the solution to this capacity problem depends upon the volume of demand that materializes.
 High demand would require a large facility while low demand would require a small facility.
-While the manufacturer has no way of knowing with certainty what demand will be, it can at least determine the probability of the occurrence of each.
+While the manufacturer has no way of knowing with certainty what the demand will be, it can at least determine the probability of the occurrence of each.
 For example, if the manufacturer estimates that the probability of the occurrence of high demand is 70 percent and the occurrence of low demand is 30 percent, it can use this information along with the monetary value (expected payoff) of each situation to construct mathematical models such as payoff matrices or decision trees to find an optimal decision.